jack-mil/atpg-toolkit/docs/report_2.typ

 $

 == Part (a)
 Below is a summary of the results of detecting faults on the various given circuits.
-See Appendix A for the entire list of faults detected by each test vector.
+See Appendix B for the entire list of faults detected by each test vector.